 - It provides superior strength and durability when compared with the same grade of RCC.

-- Also, has an improved pumping feature can be transported to remote areas with considerable setting time.
+- Also, has an improved pumping feature that can be transported to remote areas with considerable setting time.

 - It provides flexibility in adding admixture and mending the properties of concrete.

 - SCC is mixed with certain admixtures like Water Retaining Admixture (WRA), superplasticizer to enhance the workability.

 - SCC requires batch mixing that cannot be done at the site, hence it takes a full capacity mixer which is not appropriate for small residential works.

 - The individual formwork needs to be used as the density of SCC is nearly double that of traditional concrete.